pallets/werkzeug/docs/quickstart.rst

 >>> response.headers['Date']
 'Fri, 20 Feb 2009 17:42:51 GMT'

-Because etags can be weak or strong there are methods to set them:
+Because ETags can be weak or strong there are methods to set them:

 >>> response.set_etag("12345-abcd")
 >>> response.headers['etag']